 BBVA will provide a subordinated loan to fund the reserve fund.
 The amounts standing to the reserve fund will be held at the treasury account held in the name of the Fondo at BBVA.
-The reserve fund can be drawn on interest payment dates to cover the Fondo's senior fees and expenses, and interest and principal on all classes of notes.
+The reserve fund can be drawn on interest payment dates to cover senior fees and expenses of the Fondo, and interest and principal on all classes of notes.

-At closing, the subordinated loan funding the reserve fund will be 1.56% of the note balance, and on each interest payment date it will be the lower of:
+At closing, the subordinated loan funding the reserve fund will be equal to 1.45% of the note balance, and on each interest payment date, it will be equal to the lower of:

-- 1.56% of the initial note balance; and - The greater of: (i) 3.12% of the outstanding note balance, and (ii) 0.78% of the initial note balance (i.e., €1.700 million).
+- 1.45% of the initial note balance; and - The greater of: (i) 2.900% of the outstanding note balance, and (ii) 0.725% of the initial note balance (i.e., €10.875 million).

-There will not be a reduction in the amount of the subordinated loan in the first two years, if arrears are greater than 1% of the outstanding balance of the performing loans, and if the reserve fund, if formed, is not at its required level.
+There will not be a reduction in the amount of the subordinated loan before a period of two years, if arrears are greater than 1% of the outstanding balance of the performing loans, and if the reserve fund, if formed, is not at its required level.